 Leonie: “I still remember all these debates last year in December when we said that we wanted to have a radical FC or radical different FCs and we didn’t really know how.
 So I hope we can have a talk on those EB/FC meetings, there will be one in December, to establish task forces understanding that task forces have a task to close and find new tasks to deal with.
 I think sometimes in the past mandates the engagement between the EB and FC was basically due to all of us dealing with European elections, all of us really focusing on that and then trying to understand at the same time the growth that we were experiencing, how we were dealing also wit the employees and what kind of role they had to play with this.
 I really want the next EB/FC meeting to work actively in that”.

 Simon Devos, former Treasurer: “You mentioned that you would like to continue working closely with the European Youth Forum and that you have fantastic relations with them.
-So maybe you could elaborate a little bit more on what we can really gain as an organisation from the EYF network”.
+So maybe you could elaborate a little bit more on what we can really gain as an organisation from the YFJnetwork”.

 Leonie: “Let me take the opportunity to say “hey” to the people in the back.
 So, as we do with sections, we also split organisations in the board.
 In the past 3 years and a half I was the representative of JEF Europe in the European Youth Forum, which is the largest youth platform and also thanks to Peter, Vice-President before me, we have been able to show more presence of JEF and portray ourselves as cooperative partners, network with people - that’s one of the best things of the YFJ: to meet other people and to tell them, especially in some countries, “we are not scary, we do not bite.